Washington Commanders: Daniel Snyder era (1999–2023)

 The first major move of the 2006 off-season was the hiring of Kansas City Chiefs' offensive coordinator Al Saunders as offensive coordinator.
 Gibbs also added former Buffalo Bills defensive coordinator Jerry Gray to his staff as secondary/cornerbacks coach and lost quarterbacks coach Bill Musgrave to the Falcons.
 The Redskins also picked up future starters Rocky McIntosh, Anthony Montgomery, Reed Doughty, and Kedric Golston in the 2006 NFL draft.
 After winning only three of the first nine games, Gibbs benched quarterback Brunell for former first-round draft pick Jason Campbell.
 After losing his first game as a starter to Tampa Bay, Campbell got his first NFL victory against the Carolina Panthers, bringing the Redskins out of a three-game losing streak.
 The highlight of the season happened on November 5, and concluded with one of the most exciting endings in the history of the Cowboys–Redskins rivalry.
-Tied 19–19, Troy Vincent blocked a last-second field goal attempt by Dallas that would have given them the win.
+Tied 19–19, Troy Vincent blocked a field goal by that would have given them the win.
 Sean Taylor picked up the ball and ran 30 yd, breaking tackles along the way.
 It was thought that the game would then go in overtime, however because of a defensive 15 yd face mask penalty, the Redskins would get an untimed down.
 Novak kicked a 47 yd field goal, giving Washington a 22–19 victory.
 However, the Redskins finished the year with a record, which resulted in them being last in the NFC East.
 This marked the second losing season of Joe Gibbs' second term as head coach with the Redskins, compared to the one losing season he had in his first 12-year tenure as head coach.

 Sean Taylor, the team's first-round draft choice in 2004, died after being shot by home invaders in 2007.
 His jersey number 21 was later retired by the team.

 The Redskins began the 2007 season by "winning ugly" starting the season off 2–0.
 The Redskins kept winning and losing close games, the only exception to this a 34–3 rout of the Detroit Lions.
 The Redskins continued to win ugly and lose ugly to be 5–3 at the halfway mark.
 However, the Redskins would begin to collapse.
 The team lost their next three games to fall to 5–6.
 On Monday, November 26, Redskins safety Sean Taylor was shot by home intruders early in the morning in his Miami home.
 The next morning, Taylor died from severe blood loss.
 However, the Redskins rebounded to finish 9–7 and clinch the final playoff spot in the NFC.
-Washington trailed 13–0 entering the 4th quarter to the Seattle Seahawks in the wild-card round, but rallied to take a 14–13 lead, but Redskins kicker Shaun Suisham missed a field goal later in the game, and the Seahawks scored on the next drive and converted the two-point conversion.
+Washington trailed 13–0 entering the 4th quarter to the Seattle Seahawks in the wild card round, but rallied to take a 14–13 lead, but Redskins kicker Shaun Suisham missed a field goal later in the game, and the Seahawks scored on the next drive and converted the two-point conversion.
 To close the game, Todd Collins threw two interceptions, each returned for a touchdown, and the Redskins fell 35–14.